-If the slideout does not move when the slideout switch is depressed, follow these steps.
+If the slideout does not move when the slideout switch is depressed, follow these steps:

-- Check the auxiliary battery (customer supplied) for a full charge and good wire connections. - ☐ Check the 12-volt fuse or circuit breaker. - ☐ Check for loose connections at the slideout motor.
+- ☐ Check the auxiliary battery (customer supplied) for a full charge and good wire connections. - ☐ Check the 12-volt fuse or circuit breaker. - ☐ Check for loose connections at the slideout motor.

-If the slideout still will not operate, follow these steps.
+If the slideout still will not operate, follow these steps:

-- ☐ If the slideout is extended, refer to the section on operating the specific slideout system installed on your RV. - ☐ If the slideout is retracted, leave it in that position. - ☐ Contact your dealer or customer service for repair assistance.
+- ☐ If the slideout is extended, refer to the section on operating the specific slideout system installed on your RV. - If the slideout is retracted, leave it in that position.